Please read our welcome message and agreements.

 Indigenous Peoples know the way forward.

-Indigenous Peoples are leading systems change within their own communities and there is immense value in coming together in a synchronized effort.
-Over the past three years, Red Star has served as the backbone organization to the Collaborative.
-Red Star brought stewards together from across the Pacific to support Indigenous self-determination and traditional knowledge systems as key solutions to today’s climate and health challenges.
-Although our local contexts are different, our communities face similar barriers and we draw strength from each other.
+Indigenous Peoples are leading systems change within their own communities, and there is immense value in coming together in a synchronized effort.
+Until recently, Red Star International, Inc. (Red Star)served as the backbone organization, growing the Collaborative to what it is today.
+The Collaborative carries Red Star's legacy forward, bringing land and water stewards together from across the Pacific to support Indigenous self-determination.
+Traditional knowledge systems hold the key to today’s climate and health challenges.
+Although our local contexts are different, our communities face similar barriers, and we draw strength from each other.

 Why Systems Change?